AI Mark VIII radar: Scanning

-As the AIS team once again returned their attention full-time to the airborne interception task, they had by this time produced what was a complete radar system.
+As the AIS team once again returned their attention full-time to the aircraft interception task, they had by this time produced what was a complete radar system.
 However, the system could only be used in the manner of a flashlight, pointed in the direction of its target.
-This was fine for Gun Laying, but in order to be useful in the interception role, the system had to be able to find the target anywhere in front of the fighter.
+This was fine for gun-laying, but in order to be useful in the interception role, the system had to be able to find the target anywhere in front of the fighter.
 The team began to consider different ways to scan the radar beam to produce a search function.

 The team first considered spinning the radar dish around a vertical axis and then angling the dish up and down a few degrees with each complete circuit.
 The vertical motion could be smoothed out by moving continually rather than in steps, producing a helix pattern.
 However, this helical-scan solution had two disadvantages; one was that the dish spent half of its time pointed backwards, limiting the amount of energy broadcast forward, and the other was that it required the microwave energy to somehow be sent to the antenna through a rotating feed.
 At a 25 October all-hands meeting attended by Dee, Hodgkin and members of the GEC group at GEC's labs, the decision was made to proceed with the helical-scan solution in spite of these issues.
 GEC solved the problem of having the signal turned off half the time by using two dishes mounted back-to-back and switching the output of the magnetron to the one facing forward at that instant.
 They initially suggested that the system would be available by December 1940, but as work progressed it became clear that it would take much longer.

 As chance would have it, in July 1940 Hodgkin had been introduced to A.W.
 Whitaker of Nash & Thompson, best known for their work on powered gun turrets.
 They began to talk about the scanning problem, and Hodgkin described their current solution of moving the dipole at the center of the parabola up and down while moving the parabola itself right and left.
 Hodgkin was not convinced this was a good solution and was proven correct when Whitaker built their first version of such a system in November.
 They found that the two motions combined to cause enormous vibrations in the entire system.
 Lovell and Hodgkin considered the problem and came up with the idea of causing the parabolic reflector to rotate around the axis extending from the nose of the aircraft, tracing out circles.
 By smoothly increasing the angle of the reflector compared to the forward axis while the circular motion continued, the net effect was a spiral scanning pattern.
 Whitaker was able to rapidly build such a system, scanning out a cone-shaped area 45 degrees on either side of the nose.